LayMui/website-hugo/exampleSite/content/english/post/spiritual-gifts.md

 fruits of the Holy Spirit described in Galatians 5:22 If I operate in the fullness of the Holy Spirit, all the gifts are there

+__It's only when I am aware of and participating in the love of God has for me that I can actually grow to our full mature stature as a believer__

 When you have the Giver (Holy Spirit) within you, you do not need to ask God for spiritual gifts If you know who are in Christ, you let the life of God flow out of you.
 From the abundance of the heart, the mouth speaks